BITSS-OPA/Tutorials/R_Shiny/CustomizeAppearance_pt.3.md

 ### Style with CSS

+**Current Protocol (2.11.21)**

+Currently, the way OPA Projects use CSS is through the _shinythemes_ library.
+This library gives us an easy way to choose between a vast variety of CSS themes.

+These themes can be found at : https://bootswatch.com/

-* CSS - Cascading Style Sheets
+#### CSS - Cascading Style Sheets
-* Framework for customizing the appearance of elements in a webpage, presents your webpage in a personalized way
+Framework for customizing the appearance of elements in a webpage, presents your webpage in a personalized way

 <p align = "center">
   <img  width="100%" src="images in tutorial/css1.PNG">